vaibhavupadhyayy/.in/README.md

 ## Description

 This repository contains the source code and assets for my personal portfolio website.
-It provides an overview of my educational background, skills, and showcases various projects I have worked on.
+It provides an overview of my educational background, and skills, and showcases various projects I have worked on.
 Additionally, there is a contact form where visitors can reach out to me, and the data submitted through this form is stored in a Google Sheets document using the Google Sheets API.

 ## Website Features